PersonIKnow/PersonIKnow/README.md

   - *The longest problem to debug was Z.*
   - *I would do W differently using U and V.*
   - *etc.*

-**Terraria modding things**
-- *Put better master mode to show that you can modify existing code and can implement your own stuff*
-- *Put Content Mod and explain that you can use existing frameworks(or whatever it's called) and stuff*

 **TO SHOW THAT I UNDERSTAND WHAT I HAVE WRITTEN AND THAT I CAN REFLECT ON WHAT I'VE DONE AND HOW TO IMRPOVE ON MY WORK.**
 <!---